 English is the language spoken by all pilots around the world.
 No matter where you attend flight school, and no matter where you find employment as a pilot, the language you use to communicate with Air Traffic Control (ATC) and other pilots is English.
 Aviation English can be a challenge for student pilots whose first language is not English.
 However, here at Epic we successfully train thousands of students from around the world who speak English as a second language, so you can do it, too.
 It is imperative that you are able to speak, listen, read, and comprehend English with ease in order to complete your training and become a commercial pilot.
 All flight students must communicate in English at ICAO Level 3 Language Proficiency Requirements.
 This is a safety requirement.

 What if I enroll at Epic Flight Academy but still have challenges with English?

 Are you ready to improve your English?

-For non-native speakers, learning English well enough to communicate with (ATC) and other pilots keeps many qualified students from applying to flight school.
+For non-native speakers, learning English well enough to communicate with ATC and other pilots keeps many qualified students from applying to flight school.
 If English is not your first language, mastering Aviation English is the first step toward being accepted into a pilot training program.
 The most difficult challenge reported by our students is communicating with the control tower (ATC).
 Before you arrive at Epic, we strongly encourage you to listen to Live ATC at New Smyrna Beach Airport (KEVB) and practice your listening skills so you can understand the tower.
 This is the single greatest challenge faced by some of our international students.

 How can you assess your English skills?